Kaelygon/KaelygonShader/README.md

 	-Emission map with color adjust
 	-Cube reflections with strength slider, mask.
 Interpolated between multiplicative and additive -Attenuation mixed with shadow ramp
-	-Sh9, fourlight, directional light with shadow receive and casting -HSV adjustments
+	-Sh9, four-light, directional light with shadow receive and casting -HSV adjustments
 	-Shadow color can be changed